Department of Mathematics

-- Applications for admission to the program for Fall 2013 are due May 1.
-More information on how to apply and funding can be found here.
+- Applications for admission to the program for Spring 2014 are due November 15.
+Follow the links for information on how to apply and funding.

 - S. W. Margolis and B. Steinberg: Quivers of monoids with basic algebras, Compositio Mathematica 148 (2012), 1516-1560.
 Abstract